-Thankfully, the margin of safety for marijuana is very wide, with the lethal dose being approximately 1000 times greater than the effective dose.
-The oral rat LD 50 is 666-1000 mg/kg, but no deaths were reported in dogs ingesting 3-9 gm/kg of marijuana.
-That said, while fatality is rare in pets, practioners should be alert to secondary signs or toxins which may complicate the presentation.
+Thankfully, the margin of safety for marijuana is very wide.
+That said, while fatality is rare in pets, practitioners should be alert to secondary signs or toxins which may complicate the presentation.
 For example, foods may contain chocolate or raisins, and severe CNS depression may increase the risk for aspiration of charcoal or vomitus.

 Treatment is primarily symptomatic and supportive.
 Decontamination may be performed if the ingestion was recent or large; either emesis or gastric lavage should be considered.
 Multiple doses of activated charcoal may decrease the bioavailability and half-life.
 Vital signs, especially body temperature and blood pressure, should be monitored and corrected as needed.
 CNS stimulation may be treated with diazepam.
 Intravenous lipid emulsion (ILE) has been tried with mixed success and, at this time, is not often recommended, but could be considered in severe cases.
 Recovery may take 24-72 hours, depending on the dose ingested.